macosui/macos_ui/README.md

 * `graphical`: a visual time picker where the user can move the hands of a clock-like interface to select a time.
 * `combined`: provides both `textual` and `graphical` interfaces.

-⚠️ PLEASE NOTE: As of version `0.16.0` only the textual style is supported!